-What is a resale?
+What is a shared ownership resale?

 A resale is a shared ownership home that the current owner bought as a new build or from an existing shared owner and now wishes to sell on.
 They vary greatly in terms of age, size, type and location.
 It's still the same shared ownership government-backed product but you normally purchase at least the share that the seller currently owns.